 is the default choice and recommended unless there are specific needs.
-For more information, see contact-methods-salt.pdf.
+For more information, see Client-configuration > Contact-methods-salt.

-Salt SSH
+SSH Push

 is useful only if network restrictions make it impossible for clients to establish contact to the server.
+It is supported with the Salt Bundle only.
 This contact method has serious limitations.
-For more information, see contact-methods-saltssh.pdf.
+For more information, see Client-configuration > Contact-methods-saltssh.